khannasahab/beautiful-jekyll/index.md

 **Featured Article**

-{: .box-bordered .link-no-color}
+{% include post_card.html
-[**Mastering Android themes**<br/>
+subtitle="Mastering Android themes"
-In this series you will learn about Android styling and themes.
-This post was published in Android weekly and it is well accepted on our Medium page with aprx 3k upvotes.](/blogs/android/ui/mastering-android-themes-chapter-1)
+description="In this series you will learn about Android styling and themes.
+This post was published in Android weekly and it is well accepted on our Medium page with aprx 3k upvotes ..." url="/blogs/android/mastering-android-themes/"
+%}